cmsc240-f23/cmsc240-f23.github.io/labs/lab5.md

 ### Objective
-Design and implement an inventory system to manage different types of wearable tech products using inheritance and polymorphism.
+Design and implement an inventory system to manage different types of wearable tech products using __inheritance__ and __polymorphism__.

 ## Wearable Tech Inventory System